Don't Click Play

 Don't Click Play is the third studio album by American singer-songwriter Ava Max.
 It was released on August 22, 2025, through Atlantic Records.
-The album was promoted by the release of three singles: "Lost Your Faith", "Lovin Myself" and "Wet, Hot American Dream".
-It serves as the follow up to her 2023 album Diamonds & Dancefloors.
+Following up to her 2023 album Diamonds & Dancefloors, the album was promoted by the release of three singles: "Lost Your Faith", "Lovin Myself" and "Wet, Hot American Dream".
 Development of the album began in late 2023, though an initial version was later scrapped.
-In the lead-up to release, Max adopted a relatively low promotional profile, with the album rollout drawing attention for its minimal activity and the postponement of her accompanying tour.
+In the lead-up to release, Max adopted a relatively low promotional profile, with the album rollout drawing attention for its minimal activity and the cancellation of her accompanying tour.

-Musically, Don't Click Play incorporates themes of empowerment, online criticism, and personal growth, while also addressing long-standing comparisons to Lady Gaga.
+Primarily a dance-pop and pop record, Don't Click Play incorporates themes of empowerment, online criticism, and personal growth, while also addressing long-standing comparisons to American singer Lady Gaga.
 Upon release, it received mixed reviews: critics praised its listenable dance-pop style but noted a lack of cohesion and innovation compared to her earlier work.
+Commercially, the album debuted in the top 30 in Austria, Belgium, Hungary, and Switzerland, while reaching charts in twelve countries overall.

 Background and development

+Max at the 2024 Capital Pride Festival, where she performed a setlist of songs including "My Oh My".

-In 2023, Max released her second studio album Diamonds & Dancefloors and embarked on her debut headlining concert tour, On Tour (Finally).
+In 2023, Max released her second studio album, Diamonds & Dancefloors, and embarked on her debut headlining concert tour, On Tour (Finally).
 In September, she started working on her third studio album after the end of the tour.
 In March 2024, Max posted a snippet of her single "My Oh My" and indicated that it was the beginning of a new era.
 In an interview with Billboard the following May, she stated that she was preparing for her third album cycle "with no heartbreak attached and no man attached," describing "My Oh My" as "the beginning of me" and reflecting on a period of personal healing.
 The song was initially intended to serve as the lead single of her third studio album; however, after the release of her single "Spot a Fake" on September 20, she revealed that only the latter would be included on the album.
 Nevertheless, in an interview with People, Max mentioned that she scrapped the first version of the album — which included "My Oh My" and "Spot a Fake" — due to personal issues.